Originate/exosphere/tutorial/part_2/part_2b/13_setup_scripts.md

 We need to tell the search engine about these existing records, so that they get added to the search index as well.

-Exosphere provides a mechanism called __setup scripts__ to do exactly this.
+The Exosphere runtime provides a mechanism called __setup scripts__ to do exactly this.
 These scripts accompany a particular version of an application, and run after this version is deployed into an environment.
 They typically set up the new services.